“The Lenovo ThinkBook 13s Gen 2 is a solid performer at a sound price.”

 All in all, this was a pleasant display.
 It’s taller and better for long web pages and Word documents, and its colors were enjoyable without being oversaturated.
 The contrast was high enough that black text on a white background popped, and watching the excellent

 The audio was surprisingly loud, with the dual downward-firing speakers pumping out some serious volume.
 Unfortunately, at 100% there was some distortion that detracted from the experience.
 Turn things down a bit, and you can still get sufficient volume for watching Netflix without the distortion, and you’ll enjoy solid mids and highs but zero bass.
-A pair of headphones or Bluetooth speakers are recommended.
+A pair of

 Another area where the ThinkBook 13s Gen 2 won’t be mistaken for a ThinkPad is in its keyboard.
 You’ll find a version here that’s much closer to Lenovo’s consumer-class machines like the Yoga line, in that it has far less travel and a bottoming action that’s rather jarring.
 Its key switches are very light, so if you prefer not to exert so much pressure to depress a key, you’ll like it, but it’s almost too light a touch for me.
 I didn’t find it nearly as precise as the much better keyboards on the Dell XPS 13 and HP’s Spectre line of 2-in-1s.
 The keyboard has a couple of special keys, including buttons to start and stop video calls and a dedicated button to call up support options.
 You can also hit a button to turn off the microphone, a plus for privacy.